cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 that everything on the stack is essentially nested within the stack frame of the top-level `main` function.

-??? question "Activity 8: Simple Function Call"
+??? question "Activity 8: State Diagram for a Simple Function Call"

     Consider the following simple function to calculate whether or not a given parameter is odd.
 The function will return the value 1 if the